coatyio/coaty-js/docs/man/developer-guide.md

 Coaty not only provides *one-way* communication event patterns, such as Advertise and Channel, that support classic publish-subscribe interaction between Coaty agents.
-With *two-way* event patterns, *request-response* interaction between Coaty agents can be realized, similar to, for example, HTTP/REST or remote procedure call (RPC): The Query-Retrieve pattern is used to enable remote retrieval of objects satisfying certain criteria.
-The Update-Complete pattern is used to update and synchronize object state across agents.
+With *two-way* event patterns, *request-response* interaction between Coaty agents can be realized, similar to, for example, HTTP/REST or RPC.

 While traditional request-response interaction is always directed towards a single concrete endpoint that must be known by the requester, Coaty two-way